YLchen22/YLchen22.github.io/_pages/about.md

 Research Interests
 ------
 I am excited about exploring new mathematical methods and tools for specific, challenging problems.
-Generally, I am open (but not limited) to these interconnected topics:
+As a growing researcher, I am open (but not limited) to these interconnected topics:
 * Data-driven Discovery
 * Data-enhanced Decision
 * Signal Processing